Crusoe22/data-fun-eda/README.md

 ## Conclusion

-The examination indicatee that over time, the Dow Jones Industrial Average (DJIA) has displayed a consistent upward trajectory, notwithstanding intermittent bouts of instability.
+The examination indicated that over time, the Dow Jones Industrial Average (DJIA) has displayed a consistent upward trajectory, notwithstanding intermittent bouts of instability.
 Individuals with a focus on long-range investment objectives might deem the DJIA viable.